Ben Summers

-Ben Summers (born 16 June 2004) is a Scottish professional footballer who plays as an attacking midfielder for Admira Wacker on loan from Scottish Premiership club Celtic.
+Ben Summers (born 16 June 2004) is a Scottish professional footballer who plays as an attacking midfielder for Ayr United on loan from Scottish Premiership club Celtic.

 Club career

 Summers joined Celtic at the age of seven.
 He signed his first professional contract with the club in June 2020, which was extended in September 2022.
 On 18 March 2023, Summers was named on the bench for Celtic's 3–1 win against Hibernian.
 He made his Celtic debut on 16 April 2023, substituted on in the 88th minute, in a 4–1 win away to Kilmarnock.

 International career

 Summers was included in the under-21 squad for the first time in March 2023.
 He made his debut on 23 March 2023 in a friendly match against Sweden.